ddimaria/modulemanager/README.md

 The namespace represents the folder and file renaming.
 In other words, if you have the following namespace:

-`namespace Modules\Dashboard\Controller\Admin\Start`
+`namespace Modules\Dashboard\Controller\Admin`

-then the path and the file must also be written as:
+then the path to folder must also be written as:

-`root/levare/Modules/Dashboard/Controllers/Admin/Start.php`
+`root/levare/Modules/Dashboard/Controller/Admin`

+for files the same:

+`use Modules\Dashboard\Controller\Admin\Start`

+and the path to file:

+`root/levare/Modules/Dashboard/Controller/Admin/Start.php`

 ##### Please read the installation part ####